Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Best Budget Cordless Vacuum: KARDV V06

-The KARDV V06 is our pick for the Best Budget Cordless Vacuum for June 2026.
-Selling for under $100, it delivers a combination of carpet cleaning performance, battery efficiency, useful features, and overall usability that is difficult to match at this price point.
+The KARDV V06 remains our pick for the Best Budget Cordless Vacuum for July 2026.
+Selling for under $100, it continues to deliver a combination of carpet cleaning performance, battery efficiency, useful features, and overall usability that is difficult to match at this price point.

-The KARDV takes over the Budget category after the Levoit LVAC-200 moved up into the Value category this month.
-It also surpassed the Tikom V500 (see our review), a vacuum we have previously recommended in this segment.
-While the Tikom remains a strong budget option, the KARDV ultimately earned the top position by outperforming it in several important categories while maintaining a similarly affordable price.
+The KARDV first moved into the Budget position after the Levoit LVAC-200 shifted up into the Value category.
+For July, that ranking remains unchanged.
+It also continues to hold its position ahead of the Tikom V500 (see our review), a vacuum we have previously recommended in this segment.
+While the Tikom remains a strong budget option, the KARDV earns the top position by outperforming it in several important categories while maintaining a similarly affordable price.

 The KARDV V06 cordless vacuum stood out as an excellent budget option, outperforming the Tikom V500 to become Vacuum Wars’ top cordless pick under $100.
 Usually selling between $90 and $100, it offers strong carpet cleaning performance with a 94% deep-clean score, above the 93% category average and better than the V500’s 89%.
 It also delivered excellent debris pickup on carpets, 36 CFM airflow at the floor head, a lightweight 1,386-gram handle, and over 20 minutes of runtime on max power, far above the 14-minute cordless average.
 Its battery efficiency score of 19.44 also exceeded the 15.9 average.
 Additional strengths include a detachable battery, wall-mounted charging dock, three attachments, bright green LED headlights, a large 1,500 mL dust bin, and an active hair removal system that performed around average in testing.
 However, filtration was a major weakness, failing the fog test with noticeable exhaust leakage.
 It also struggled with large debris on hard floors, measured only 32 minutes on low power instead of the claimed 60, produced 79 dB of noise, and lacked a precise battery time readout.
 Despite those flaws, its overall value and features remain highly competitive today.
 See additional info